abdulsamad2002/blog-application-backend/Readme.md

 # Blog Application Backend
 This repository contains the backend for a blog application.
+#### Technology stack: NodeJS, ExpressJS, MongoDB

 ### Routes and Functionalities